programmerraja/MyBlog/content/misc/Tasks  e-matrix..md

 - [ ] Prompt  Pr agent
 - [ ] Hackthon
-- [ ] do resrard on how startup are building and do documentation
+- [ ] do research on how startup are building and do documentation

 ## Important but not urgent